-One of the stranger things about growing older is that it is possible to look back in hindsight and identify exactly when a cultural sea change began to take place in society.
-This is true even in cases where it was impossible to understand the significance of the change at the time it was happening.
+One of the weirder blessings of growing older is it’s possible to look back in hindsight and identify exactly when a cultural transformation began to take place in society.

 “Sticks and stones may break my bones but words can never hurt me”

-Admittedly, it was not the most politically correct limerick to teach to sensitive little children.
-But in those days political correctness didn’t exist yet and the rhyme had the effect it was intended to have.
-Kids (and grown-ups) rarely made much over the insensitive, mean or inconsiderate words of others.
+Okay, so in retrospect it was probably not the most sensitive or even truthful limerick to teach to tender little children.
+But in those days we were all a little thicker-skinned and the rhyme had the effect it was intended to have.
+Kids (and adults) rarely made much over the insensitive, mean or stupid things things other people said.

 It was just the beginning.

 Out of nowhere there was a crusade to change the way Americans spoke and perceived language.
 There were public service announcements on the dangers of harsh words and verbal abuse.
-Talk show hosts showcased guests who had been wounded by the cruel words of classmates and parents.
-Pop-culture gurus began educating the public on the dangers of dehumanizing and harsh words.
-Concern over bullying in schools and workplaces became a thing.
+Talk show hosts interviewed people who had been wounded by the cruel words of classmates and parents.
+Pop-culture icons began educating the public on the dangers of dehumanizing and harsh words.
+Task forces were formed to stop bullying in schools.
+There was a campaign to end insensitive and sexually charged language in workplaces.
 As a result using racist, sexist or just plain mean language became taboo in schools and most workplaces.

-In the beginning I was very much on board with the collective sensitivity training.
-I believed then and still do that people should choose their words wisely.
+To be perfectly truthful in the beginning I was very much on board with the collective sensitivity training.
+I believed then and still believe that people should choose their words wisely.
 No one should ever intentionally wound another person with stupid, harsh or cruel words.
 Verbal abuse and bigoted or sexist language is simply not okay.
 Ever.

-People have managed to take a good idea to a ridiculous and possibly perilous place.
+People have managed to take a good idea to a ridiculous and dangerous place.
 Not only is it no longer okay say anything that is obviously insensitive, sexist or bigoted.
-It is no longer okay to say anything that might possibly hurt another person’s feelings (even if what is being said is clearly true and desperately needs to be said by someone).
+It is no longer okay to say anything that might possibly hurt another person’s feelings.
+Even if what is being said is legitimately true and desperately needs to be said by someone.
 Every word uttered by everyone is vigilantly scrutinized for obvious as well as incidental offense.
-Individuals (no matter their maturity level) get to decide for themselves what is hurtful; therefore anything and everything can be (and is) construed as hurtful.
+Individuals, no matter their maturity level get to decide for themselves what is hurtful; therefore anything and everything can be, and oftentimes is construed as hurtful.

 Secondly, it is no longer okay to say anything at all unless it makes everyone feel good about their choices, no matter how wrong or ridiculous those choices might be.
-Our absurd preoccupation with the correctness or incorrectness of words has made us a nation of liars.
-We say that everything is okay because we’re scared witless of being labeled “hateful”.
+Our absurd preoccupation with the rightness or wrongness of words has turned us into a nation of liars.
+We tolerate insanity because we’re scared witless of saying something and being labeled “hateful”.
 We refuse to verbalize in public the truth we all speak about openly in private: that some things are simply wrong, stupid and detrimental to society.